keenet1/Home_Sales/README.md

 ![image for 5_1](https://github.com/keenet1/Home_Sales/assets/137319054/ae24e9c9-6e4d-4dcf-8417-1cb2d2b890d3)

-From the table above, it can be seen that the average price for a four-bedroom house (for the years shown) is approximately $299,200.20 with minor year-to-year fluctions.
+From the table above, it can be seen that the average price for a four-bedroom house (for the years shown) is approximately $299,200.20 with minor year-to-year fluctuations.

 **What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.**